victorjmarin/ARCCUpdateSite/README.md

 Creating new patterns in ARCC requires some expertise with using the tool, in addition to some *basic* knowledge on how the program dependence graphs are generated to search for patterns and strategies.
 To see how the program dependence graph is created, check Section 3 (Under-the-hood technique) in our [FSE paper](http://dl.acm.org/citation.cfm?doid=3106237.3122824).

 A pattern is a graph.
-More specifically, a pattern is a set of vertices and edges representing a small set of statements (or approximate statements) and with dependencies between them.
+More specifically, a pattern is a set of vertices and edges representing a small set of statements (or approximate statements) with dependencies between them.
 A pattern does not represent a whole program or procedure like the program dependence graph does.

 To create a new pattern, we first manually design a graph from a small set of target statements and then save this graph using a particular XML notation.